 Subsequent to the provision of data for 2008-2013, Riverkeeper published its report entitled How's the Water 2014 - Water Quality Monitoring, Fecal Contamination, and Achieving a Swimmable Hudson River.
-The report summarizes water quality data gathered from 2008 through 2013 at 74 locations in the Hudson River estuary watershed.
-Some of the findings are notable:
+The report summarized water quality data gathered from 2008 through 2013 at 74 locations in the Hudson River estuary watershed, and was available for most of the duration of the development of this watershed management plan.
+Some of the findings were notable: